atakanaltok/awesome-useful-websites/README.md

 - <https://www.wtfshouldidowithmylife.com/> - Learn about different occupations
 - [path-to-polymath.notion](https://path-to-polymathy.notion.site/path-to-polymathy/Path-To-Polymathy-d7586429b7ce4db1889fc539822b9670) - Arrangement of every discipline and field out there, and what specific topics make them up

-## Economy

-- <https://edition.cnn.com/markets/fear-and-greed> - Learn what emotion is driving the market now
-- <https://www.whereswilly.com/> - International non-profit volunteer project dedicated to tracking Canadian paper money around the world
-- <https://www.wheresgeorge.com/> - International non-profit volunteer project dedicated to tracking American paper money around the world
-- <https://en.eurobilltracker.com/> - International non-profit volunteer project dedicated to tracking Euro notes around the world
-- <https://www.tradingview.com/> - platform and social network used by 30M+ traders and investors worldwide to spot opportunities across global markets
-- <https://www.lendingtree.com/> - Marketplace, built to save you money—we don’t make loans, we find them
-- <https://www.masterworks.com/> - Exclusive community investing in blue-chip art
-- <https://equitybee.com/> - Provides startup employees the funding they need to exercise their stock options.
-With a global network of investors competing to get you funded, you get the best possible terms
-- <https://equityzen.com/> - Invest or sell shares in the secondary market with EquityZen funds

 ## Startups

 - <https://theangelphilosopher.com/> - Compilation of Naval's wisdom, knowledge and thoughts